Monishnd/ccr-examples-Monish/containers/2_ApplicationSpecific/BindCraft/SLURM_EXAMPLE.md

 > #SBATCH --time=3-00:00:00
 > ```

-The job will be incomplete ater this runtime, but resubmitting the job (i.e. re-running /app/bindcraft.py with the identical settings file) will continue the BindCraft run and should complete with the next run.
+The job will be incomplete after this runtime, but resubmitting the job (i.e. re-running /app/bindcraft.py with the identical settings file) will continue the BindCraft run and should complete with the next run.